getsops/sops/README.rst

 Extract a sub-part of a document tree
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``sops`` can extract a specific part of a YAML or JSON document, by provided the
+SOPS can extract a specific part of a YAML or JSON document, by provided the
 path in the ``--extract`` command line flag.
 This is useful to extract specific
 values, like keys, without needing an extra parser.